Redpanda Migrator

 root = this.merge({"count": counter(), "topic": @kafka_topic, "partition": @kafka_partition})

-It’s worth clarifying that the source cluster consumer uses the same foobar consumer group.
-As you can see, this consumer resumes reading messages from where the source consumer left off.
+The source cluster consumer uses the same foobar consumer group.
+This consumer resumes reading messages from where the source consumer left off.

-Due to the mechanics of the Kafka protocol, Kafka Migrator needs to perform offset remapping when migrating consumer group offsets to the destination cluster.
+Redpanda Migrator performs offset remapping when migrating consumer group offsets to the destination cluster.
 While more sophisticated approaches are possible, Redpanda chose to use a simple timestamp-based approach.
 So, for each migrated offset, the destination cluster is queried to find the latest offset before the received offset timestamp.
-Kafka Migrator then writes this offset as the destination consumer group offset for the corresponding topic and partition pair.
+Redpanda Migrator then writes this offset as the destination consumer group offset for the corresponding topic and partition pair.

-Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimises the likelihood of message duplication and avoids the need for complex and error-prone offset remapping logic.
+Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimizes the likelihood of message duplication and avoids the need for complex and error-prone offset remapping logic.